NinerXrayBravoTwoTwo/MassEnergyUnits/Projects.md

 * Readme is unfinished
 * Book referances need to be corrected to standard format, include ISDN's if possible.
 * The hyperlink on the readme page point's to a web site I don't have hosted at the moment
+* Readme should be less personal and more professional.
+Phrases such as "I like" etc should be removed.

 ### List of possible projects